ldbl1/descargarCanciones/README.md

 ---

-After this, you can install the two libraries needed with this two commands:
+After this, you can install the three libraries needed with this two commands:

 `pip install youtube_dl`